Scroll to the bottom to join our

 These roots have to be as deep as the tree is tall, digging deep into the earth to siphon water and nutrients for life.
 And the wood must be rock solid hard, and tough to keep it standing tall and not lean.
 But the one incredible thing is this tree is still alive.

 How much strength do you think it takes to stand in the middle of nowhere for 300 years?
 How much force do you think it takes for us to stand strong all of our life?

 What does this tree speak to you?
 To me, it boasts of the strength it takes to make it through life.
 Life can be rough.
 I am sure you have had some times in life when you felt too weak to keep going.
 You couldn’t face another problem or heartache.
 I do know some have felt this more than others.

-I dug my roots deep just to keep standing.
+I dug my roots deep to keep standing.
 I have stood firm when times have been way too difficult.
 There were times I did not think I could face another day.
 And I had no idea where I would get my strength.
 But I stood and moved forward.

-God will take you through the storm
+Will God take you through the storm?

 What you are going through will leave scars.
 These markings in your life are useful as a reminder of how you stood steadfast when you ‘couldn’t see clear to take another step.
 God will not remove the scars, but he will heal them.
 They will no longer be open and painful.
 He will mend your broken heart.